scottellis/unbound-scripts/README.md

 The scripts and configs are not intended to be *OpenBSD* specific, but it is the only system where I am testing.

-The script *blocklist.sh* will fetch, parse and consolidate the [DoH][doh], advertising and malware blocklists and format them for use in *unbound*.
+The script *fetchlists.sh* will fetch, parse and consolidate the [DoH][doh], advertising and malware blocklists and format them for use in *unbound*.

-The *ftp* command in the *blocklist.sh* script will need a replacement (probably curl, wget) for non-OpenBSD systems.
+If you provide a whitelist file as an argument to *fetchlists.sh* it will remove those items from the resulting blocklist.

+The *fetchlists.sh* script uses the built-in *ftp* on OpenBSD.
+On Linux *curl* is required.

 There are some example [unbound.conf(5)][unbound-conf] files provided.

-The blocklists I am using tend to come in one of two formats:
+The blocklists I am using come in one of two formats:

-* host-format: 127.0.0.0 aaa.com or 0.0.0.0 bbb.com
+* hosts-file-format: 127.0.0.0 aaa.com or 0.0.0.0 bbb.com
 * simple-format: aaa.com

-There are three url lists in the script.
+There are two url lists in the script, one for each of the formats.

 Place new urls in the appropriate list so they are correctly handled.

+**Note:** The default lists probably block more then you want.

-The script output gets saved to */tmp/blocklist*.
+The *fetchlists.sh* output eventually gets saved to */tmp/blocklist.conf*.

 The output format is